Available with Image Analyst license.

 Calculates statistics on values of a raster within the zones of another dataset.

 A zone is defined as all areas in the input that have the same value.
 These areas do not have to be contiguous.
 When the zone and value inputs are both rasters of the same resolution, they will be used directly.
 If the resolutions are different, an internal resampling is applied to make the resolutions match before the zonal operation is performed.

-Value Raster can be either integer or floating point.
-However, when it is floating-point type, the zonal calculations for Majority, Median, Minority, and Variety will not be computed.
+The Value Raster can be either integer or floating point.
+However, when it is floating-point type, the zonal calculations for Majority, Median, Minority, Percentile, and Variety will not be computed.

 For Majority and Minority calculations, when there is a tie, the output for the zone is based on the lowest of the tied values.

 Dataset that defines the zones.
 The zones can be defined by an integer raster.

 Field that holds the values that define each zone.
 It can be an integer or a string field of the zone raster.

 Raster that contains the values on which to calculate a statistic.

 Ignore NoData in calculations